Last Updated on October 22, 2022 by Dave Farquhar

 Using the motor in another train

 If you have a vintage 1001 or 1060 that has sentimental value to you, the cheapest way to get it running again and keep it running is to replace the motor with one out of a later 8902 or 8302.
-The motor in the original units was a throwaway and there’s very little that even an experienced Lionel technician can do with them, and many of the technicians who can work on them refuse to because of the difficulty.
+The motor in the original units is tedious to work on, so experienced Lionel technicians don’t like them.
+That said, you can fix one.
+So if you want to try, here are some tips for fixing those cheap Lionel postwar motors.

 The motor unit out of an 8902 or 8302 will also fit a 2-4-2 or 4-4-2 Scout type locomotive, if you file down the mount where the screw goes in from the top of the locomotive.
 This is also the cheapest way to get these locomotives running again, since they also have the bad motor that plagued the 1060.

 Reassembly is trickier than getting the locomotive apart in the first place.
 First, pop the drawbar back into place in the back of the motor, since it probably fell out at some point while you were working on it.
 It slides into a tab in the back.